 The offered research aquaria are part of the National Aquaculture Technology and Innovation Hub which includes the Institute of Aquaculture, which has around 40 academic staff with full technical and administrative support and a large cohort of PhD students, providing a very supportive and stimulating environment for visiting researchers.
-The Institute of Aquaculture laboratories cover a wide range of analytical capabilities for water quality and nutritional analysis, advanced imaging and facilities for genomic studies including access to Illumina MiSeq Next Generation Sequencing.
+The Institute of Aquaculture laboratories cover a wide range of analytical capabilities for water quality and nutritional analysis and advanced imaging.
 The range and quality of research undertaken at the Institute, together Collaborative projects include: development of commercial and trial vaccines against fish pathogens; development of diagnostic reagents, chemotherapeutants and genetic probes against fish pathogens; selective improvement programmes based on genetic and genomic technologies; development of cloned lines of fish; improved polyunsaturated fatty acid nutrition of marine fish larval feeds and antioxidant protection; fish oil substitutions in salmonid diets; and evaluation of the mechanisms underlying the control of sexual maturation in salmonids and marine finfish.
 The Institute plays hosts to a range of national and international visitors each year who stay to carry out research for periods ranging from 5-90 days particularly through the H2020 - AQUAEXCEL2020 project.